logo-min

 The EFFC/DFI Guide to Tremie Concrete for Deep Foundations

-Chris Harnan, Managing Director at Ceecom Consult
+Chris Harnan, Managing Director at Ceecom Geotech

 The Second Edition of the Guide was based on examples of good practice from specialists within the Task Group, backed up by research and evaluation carried out by high-ranked academics from Europe and North America.
 Following extensive testing of mixes being used on site, the practical tests that best determine the workability and stability of fresh tremie concrete were established.
 The Task Group was then able to present detailed recommendations on how to design, specify, and test tremie concrete.